WORK-IN-PROGRESS GROUP COACHING

 As well as being a fair exchange, you’ll find the process of critiquing other people’s writing a useful learning exercise.

-You’ll have direct access to the tutor via a weekly Q&A session in a private Facebook group.
-Group members will have up to 24 hours to post questions, and the tutor will respond to them with substantive advice.
+You’ll have direct access to the lead tutor via a weekly Q&A session in a private Facebook group.
+Group members will have up to 24 hours to post questions, and the lead tutor will respond to them with substantive advice.
 This allows all the participants to learn from the questions and answers.

 There will be dedicated tutorial videos and accompanying PDFs (if you don’t like video) covering the following topics: 1) the fundamentals of language, 2) viewpoint, voice, and tense, 3) setting, 4) plot, 5) structure and pacing, and 6) characterisation.
 Each topic will have its own module with individual lectures.

 There will be an optional exercise each month to accompany the tutorial videos.
 This will give you an opportunity to put what you’ve learned into action.
-If you choose to complete them, you can submit them to the tutor for feedback.
+If you choose to complete them, you can submit them to the tutors for feedback.

 “As a first-time author, I was excited to join a group coaching programme focused on historical fiction writing and led by an editor specializing in the genre.
 Andrew and the rest of the group couldn’t have been more welcoming and supportive.
 The regular critiques and learning modules gave me the extra tools and knowledge I needed to re-think aspects of my story that were causing me difficulty, and I’m now writing with renewed confidence, motivation, and enjoyment.”